Who is the only remaining undefeated team in the NFL? - NBC Sports

-To the surprise of many, there is only one remaining undefeated team in the 2022 NFL season entering Week 5 and that team is the Philadelphia Eagles.
+To the surprise of many, there is only one remaining undefeated team in the 2022 NFL season with Week 6 on the horizon – after a 20-17 win over the Cardinals Week 5, the Philadelphia Eagles are now 5-0.

 In the last five seasons, the Eagles have experienced highs and lows.
 In 2017, the Eagles finished the regular season 13-3 and went on to defeat Tom Brady and the New England Patriots in Super Bowl LII.
 Quarterback Nick Foles threw a go-ahead touchdown pass to tight end Zach Ertz with just over two minutes remaining to lead the Eagles to the franchise’s first Super Bowl title.